microsoft/code-with-engineering-playbook/automated-testing/e2e-testing/recipes/gauge-framework/gauge-framework.md

 ## Other Features

 This is brief introduction to a few Gauge features.
-Please browse through rest of the documentation for features like:
+Please refer to the Gauge documentation for additional features such as:

 - [Reports](https://docs.gauge.org/getting_started/view-a-report.html)
 - [Tags](https://docs.gauge.org/execution.html?#filter-specifications-and-scenarios-by-using-tags)